Jacob-Alger/Jacob-Alger.github.io/docs/02-Component-Selection/Component-Selection.md

 ## Individual Subsystem Component Selection

-For my Wheatstone Bridge Light Sensor subsystem for our smart garden project, I have evaluated 3 different components for each major component of my circuit to evaluate them and choose the best ones.
+For my Wheatstone Bridge Light Sensor subsystem for our smart garden project, I have evaluated three different components for each major component of my circuit to evaluate them and choose the best ones.
 This includes the op-amp for amplifying the readings from the photoresistor, or LDR, the potentiometer to balance the Wheatstone Bridge, and the transistor to switch and send signals to the other subsystems.
 Then there are the power supplies, which include the barrel jack connector for a 9-volt wall power supply and the linear voltage regulator for the 5 volts required for the LDR and the op-amp.

-The other component that is not selected is the PIC18F57Q43 Curiosity Nano Development Board, since this is the key microcontroller for this whole subsystem and project.
-This component allows for converting the analog readings to digital and back to analog for the purposes throughout our system.
+The other component that is not selected is the PIC18F57Q43 Curiosity Nano Development Board, as this is the key microcontroller for the entire subsystem and project.
+This component enables the conversion of analog readings to digital and back to analog for use, as well as providing timing and processing power throughout our system.

 ### Op-Amp